trawlingweb/APIservicies/API Twitter/en/08_Best_practices.md

 * **Next**: The "next" in the JSON allows you to jump to the next results, which will be a maximum of those defined in `size=n`, which in this case being `size=4` will be 4 results.

 #### Tips:
-* If we want to get results grouped by creation date, we will use `sort=created_at`, and if we want to get results grouped by capture date, we will use `sort=crawled`.
+* If we want to get results grouped by creation date, we will use `sort=published`, and if we want to get results grouped by capture date, we will use `sort=crawled`.
-* If we do not use the `sort=` parameter, the default grouping will be `created_at`.
+* If we do not use the `sort=` parameter, the default grouping will be `published`.

 ## Sorting